So what are the best supplements for men over 40? The answer might surprise you, keep reading…

 Multiple sets of low reps are key

-For the most part, multiple sets of lower reps are far superior for men over 40 and is the reason I use this approach in the training section of my course, Ripped Abs Over 40.
+For the most part, multiple sets of lower reps are far superior for men over 40.

 They have the greatest effect on body composition for older men.
 A lot of older men turn to light weights and higher reps when they get older, but this fails to address the hormonal system and safety of the exercises.